 The Cedar River is our city's greatest natural asset.
 Cedar Falls has an opportunity to make the river a defining feature of our community.
-Great things are made possible by public-private partnerships, stay tuned for more details.
+Great things are made possible by public-private partnerships.
+Let's discuss:

 What do we want to accomplish in the next four years?

 - Minimize taxes & keep debt low - pursue operational excellence in all city departments

 - Strengthen infrastructure - make thoughtful investments to support growth - complete streets, regionalized wastewater treatment

 - Advocate for CF's next signature quality of life project - the Cedar River Experience

 - Promote good policy - zoning update, public-private-intergovernmental partnerships, sustainability, open/transparent/responsive government